 As more people got to know about Valley Farm, it became necessary to provide accommodation for those who wanted to stay for longer, and those who lived too far away for a day visit, so in 2010 the Campsite was opened.

-The trails around the farm, through the wood and along the river banks were originally put in place so that horse riders could enjoy off road riding.
-We have now opened for visitors so that those who do not wish to ride horses can enjoy the beautiful walks round our marshes.
+The countryside trails around the farm, through the wood and along the river banks were originally put in place so that horse riders could enjoy off road riding.
+We have now opened these for visitors so that those who do not wish to ride horses can enjoy the beautiful walks round our marshes.
 Well behaved dogs on leads are welcome, and we think they enjoy the walks just as much as their owners, and enjoy meeting all the animals as much as the children do!

 Our Pony Club helped to support the Great British Elm Experiment by planting Elmo the elm in 2010.
 The tree has been skillfully propagated to be resistant to the Dutch Elm Disease that wiped out so many spectacular large elm trees from the farm during the 1970's.
 Find out more at https://www.conservationfoundation.co.uk/elms/gbee